1,500+ awesome elopements & counting

 Brittany & Robert – Toronto

-How to get started on a legal Irish elopement
+How to get started on a legal Irish elopement wedding

-The legal & paperwork fee is €220.
-This is payable directly to the Registrar’s Office and includes your legal marriage certificate.
+The legal and paperwork fee is €220, payable directly to the Registrar’s Office.
+This covers everything, including your official marriage certificate.

 Here’s what you’ll need: